marksteven2017/WHMCS-Scorecoin-Payment-Module/README.md

 Features unique payment address and account (accounts are named after %userid%-%invoiceid%) for each invoice.
 Connects to scored rpc instance.
 Currently only over http.

-Future developments:
-WHMCS scorecoin module add on for reviewing scorecoin wallet and sending credits back to clients from admin.